ComposableFi/composable/code/parachain/frame/democracy/README.md

-# Democracy Pallet
+# Democracy

+*The Democracy pallet handles the administration of general stakeholder voting.*

+---

-### Fork
+### Overview

-Our pallet-democracy is a fork of frame's.
+Our pallet-democracy is a fork of [Substrate's democracy pallet](https://github.com/paritytech/substrate/tree/master/frame/democracy).
 Please refer to the docs for most of the functionality.
 Here we describe the main changes made and how that affects interactions and operations with our version.

 #### Changes

 - Proposals are identified by their hash + AssetId.
 - Voting is performed using the proposals AssetId to identify what token to lock.
-- During dispatching, [GovernanceRegistry](../governance-registry) is used to lookup the associated Origin.
+- During dispatching, [GovernanceRegistry](https://github.com/ComposableFi/composable/blob/main/code/parachain/frame/governance-registry/src/lib.rs) is used to lookup the associated Origin.
 - Different Currency traits are used, such as MutateHold.
 - Orml traits MultiCurrency, MultiLockableCurrency and MultiReservableCurrency are used to support multiple assets.